alecheckert/gibberdiff/README.md

 Each component of the mixture is a regular diffusive state, characterized by a fractional occupancy and a diffusion coefficient.

-The goal of `gibberdiff` is to generate samples from the posterior distribution over the fractional occupancies and diffusion coefficients, given some observed trajectories. `gibberdiff` can return either the raw samples or the estimated posterior mean.
+`gibberdiff` generates samples from the posterior distribution over the occupancies and diffusion coefficients given some observed trajectories. `gibberdiff` can return either the raw samples or the estimated posterior mean.

 ## What doesn't it do?

 `gibberdiff` doesn't check the quality of the raw data.
-Garbage in, garbage out.

 `gibberdiff` doesn't decide how many states you should use.

-`gibberdiff` doesn't
+`gibberdiff` doesn't decide how many iterations you should run.

 `gibberdiff` doesn't deal with transitions between states.